-- Clarity Issues At High Volumes – One of the only issues is that as you push the volume higher the clarity does suffer.
-If you are consistently mixing at loud volumes this can become an issue.
+- Clarity Issues At High Volumes – One of the only issues is that as you push the volume higher, the clarity does suffer.
+This can become an issue if you are consistently mixing at loud volumes.

 An excellent audio profile sets these apart.
 No harshness across the high-frequency range and a satisfying bass response makes these a good all-rounder.
 An excellent option for producers looking for cheap studio monitors for mixing.

 Read our full Alesis Elevate 5 MKII review for more detailed information.